Mini Baklava Tarts Recipe – how to make (with video)

 To make this mini dessert, we first need to decide which nut filling we want to use.

-Growing up, pistachios were usually the nuts of choice however more often than not I love the deep rich flavor of walnuts.
+Growing up, pistachios were usually the nuts of choice however more often than not I love the deep rich flavor of walnuts, however it’s best you choose which nut you prefer.

 A batter is quickly made of crushed nuts, crushed to a flour consistency, a sprinkle of sugar, a fragrant spice of choice and eggs to hold it together.